 The filters are marvellous.
 I often stick with just one 24dB Moog filter for a meaty and very powerful sound.
 High filter resonance settings enable unique timbres.
-This is classic analogue pure.
+This is classic analog pure.

 On the 12dB side, I’m especially fond of the notch filter.
 This is the sound of my Oberheim 4-voice in unison mode.
 Rare.

 3. VC LFOs.
 The two main LFOs are voltage controlled.
 Their frequency ranges from „very slow“ (to be honest, it could be even slower) to 2,2 kHz.
-We’re not talking about static LFOs, since speed modulation is possible by – you’ve already guessed – 11 sources: sequencer, key(board), the “other” LFO, EG (for those Yamaha CS-80 sound effects), modulation wheel, etc. Each LFO has its own envelope generator.
-These control speed and/or modulation amount: SHAPING, GRP calls it.
+We’re not talking about static LFOs, since speed modulation is possible by – you’ve already guessed – 11 sources: sequencer, key(board), the “other” LFO, EG (for those Yamaha CS-80 sound effects), modulation wheel, etc. Each LFO comes with its own envelope generator.
+This controls speed and/or modulation amount: SHAPING, GRP calls it.
 The EGs are 6-stage (with delay and hold function).

-There are 5 waveforms to choose from and LFO synchronization is possible – to GATE (any incoming key information, via MIDI or analogue gate), to the “other” LFO, to sequencer or MIDI.
+There are 5 waveforms to choose from and LFO synchronization is possible – to GATE (any incoming key information, via MIDI or analog gate), to the “other” LFO, to sequencer or MIDI.
 Superb.

 5. MIDI.
 This gets special mention.
 MIDI plays a very important role in the A8 concept.
 It provides for dynamic control, for example.
 We’re familar with velocity-to-filter.
 But here velocity can also control amplification, oscillator pulse width, LFO speed (!) and LFO shaping (modulation amount).
 Aftertouch and modulation wheel destinations are VCF (all four filter frequencies), PWM, LFO 1/2 speed, LFO 1/2 shaping, LFO 3 amount.

-Each of the A8’s two synthesizer sections has its individual MIDI channel, each has its own pitch bend range.
+Each of the A8’s two synthesizer sections has its individual MIDI channel, each has its own pitch bend range and its own portamento time.
 MIDI clock controls – if desired – LFO 1/2, S/H, auto-pan (via LFO 1) and the sequencer.